-1. Given that mitigation efforts under the existing Paris Agreement are unlikely to prevent dangerous climate change, priority must be given to developing and reaching international agreement on a viable alternative strategy-either a much stronger Paris Agreement or a "Plan B".

-2. Climate change is a risk management problem.
-It requires a comparative assessment of the likely risks and costs of acting or not acting to prevent undesirable impacts.

-3. Overshoot risks have been seriously underestimated.
-Research is urgently required on climate inertia, lags, feedbacks, tipping points and timelines.

-4. Greater insights are needed on the necessity, viability, risks, costs and timelines of the full range of mitigation options.

-5. Because climate overshoot cannot be prevented without large-scale geoengineering, knowledge gaps need to be urgently filled on all potential geoengineering methods.
-A critical issue is that although CDR methods are safer than SRM, they will act too slowly to prevent dangerous overshoot.
+- 1. Given that mitigation efforts under the existing Paris Agreement are unlikely to prevent dangerous climate change, priority must be given to developing and reaching international agreement on a viable alternative strategy-a much stronger Paris Agreement and/or a "Plan B". - 2.
+Climate change is a risk management problem.
+It requires a comparative assessment of the likely risks and costs of acting or not acting to prevent undesirable impacts. - 3.
+Overshoot risks have been seriously underestimated.
+Research is urgently required on climate inertia, lags, feedbacks, tipping points and timelines. - 4.
+Greater insights are needed on the necessity, viability, risks, costs and timelines of the full range of mitigation options. - 5.
+Because climate overshoot cannot be prevented without large-scale geoengineering, knowledge gaps need to be urgently filled on all potential geoengineering methods.
+A critical issue is that although CDR methods are safer than SRM, they will act too slowly to prevent dangerous overshoot. - 6.
+To be viable, a climate change mitigation plan must be based both on what must be done and what can be done to ensure a safe climate, rather than on what is politically expedient. - 7.
+A two-track approach utilising "coalitions of the willing" will allow the simultaneous application of both a strengthened Paris Agreement and a realistic "Plan B".

 The world faces a key juncture.
-Not moving off the current trajectory-an increase of at least 3°C - 4°C-will result in a world that is unstable and dangerous for life as we know it.
+Not moving off the current trajectory-a likely increase of 3°C - 4°C-will result in a world that is unstable and dangerous for life as we know it.
 Moving, however, will require a reconsideration of where solutions are likely to exist.
 As the climatologist Hans Joachim Schellnhuber has said, "Political reality must be grounded in physical reality or it's completely useless."
 (Silk 2015)